 Common movements for ‘yes' are clockwise circles or to and fro movements.
 ‘No' is often shown as anti-clockwise or side to side.

-An L rod is probably the next one to look at.
+An L-rod is probably the next one to look at.
 Again, you can spend vast amounts of money or make your own.
-It’s your choice.
-Here, the tool is held above the hand and rod swings to the left or right according to your body’s reactions.
-If using two rods, then having them cross in front of you is often a ‘yes’.
-When they move apart, that is a common ‘no’ response.
+It's your choice.
+Here, the tool is held above the hand, and the rod swings to the left or right according to your body's reactions.
+If using two rods, then having them cross in front of you is often a ‘yes'.
+When they move apart, that is a common ‘no' response.